X547/BlackBox-Haiku/README.md

 Known issues:
 * Open/save dialogs are not working.
+* Save confirmation is not implemented.
+Changes will be lost when closing window.
 * Clipboard and drag&drop is working only inside Blackbox application.
 Data exchange with OS is not yet supported.
 * Popup menu is not working.
 Focus view-based menu items display is not working, all menu items are displayed.
 Menu guards are not implemented.
 * Mouse pointer shapes are not implemented.